infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 We're very excited to share our Infinite Table journey with you  ❤️ 🤩

 After years in the DataGrid space and working and agonizing on this component, we're happy to finally ship it 🛳 🚀.

-We're looking forward to [your feedback](https://github.com/infinite-table/infinite-react/issues) and suggestions.
+We're looking forward to receiving [your feedback](https://github.com/infinite-table/infinite-react/issues) and suggestions.

-We're here to stay and we're committed to improve Infinite Table and make it your go-to DataGrid component to help you ship — faster!
-All while staying true to the community!
+We're here to stay and we're committed to improving Infinite Table and to make it your go-to React DataGrid component to help you ship — faster!
+All the while staying true to the community!